Zara721/ReasearchProject_mmiwg/README.md

 ### Data Clustering
 After having the data from my SQL query, about half the results were simply not related to MMIWG, so to further clean the data, I used k-means clustering on 711 from a subset of the gkg database that had 100000 rows.
 The data I used for the clustering was a table with the article_urls as ids and each unique theme as a header; then, for each article, if that theme appeared in the article, it would have a 1 and if not, it would be a 0.
 After using the elbow method to get an optimal k value of 7, the resulting clusters have definitely made it easier to identify non-relevant articles, with there being a tendency for articles that are about other general topics to be in a cluster with no relevant MMIWG, while some clusters have a mix of MMIWG and non-MMIWG related articles.

+### Refining Query
+After getting the data clusters, I identified which articles were often grouped with MMIWG-related topics and refined my query to exclude those topics.
+This method also led to the query excluding the themes SUICIDE, MENTAL HEALTH and ILLEGAL DRUGS, which reduced the data by about 20%.
+Although the clustering using themes worked well, I also made clusters around Counts and AllNames to check whether there was a better method.
+Ultimately, AllNames was unsuitable for clustering, with around 90% of the data being repeatedly grouped into one cluster.
+By contrast, Counts (after removing numbers) could cluster the data quite well.

 ### Helpful Links
 * https://www.gdeltproject.org/
 * https://blog.gdeltproject.org/gdelt-2-0-our-global-world-in-realtime/